imsrgadich/indoor_position_fingerprint/observations.md

 - Can RFID can be deployed with BLE.
 Can make a hybrid of active and passive systems.
 [De Luca et al] Pros, cons: need to discuss.

  		- Passive system need centralized server connected to smartphone, so extra cost.
 Not advisable. so, internet becomes a dependency
 - **MUST USE:** multiwall channel model as we have more thin walls between the beacons.
 It accounts for the propagation at 2.4 GHz.
+[De Luca et al]
 - So our model should be able to handle to variations across devices.
 So add a parameter to handle this.
-Gaussian Prior with standard deviation around 3 (or Student-t distribution with )
+Gaussian Prior with standard deviation around 3 (or Student-t distribution with ....)
+[De Luca et al]
+- Handle the measurement variation(power fluctuation), it can have a sd of 2.5dBm.
+[De Luca et al]

 ## Doubts: